My Top 10 Writing Apps and Tools

 4. Grammarly – another Google Chrome extension that checks well your spelling and Grammar.
 It also has a paid version but the free one is enough.
 It does not integrate with Google Docs, Spreadsheets or Slides.
-(I’m hoping it will soon!)
+(Grammarly has a beta version for Google now!)

 5. Notebooks, pens and paper – this is old-school (not tech involved :)).
 I love writing ideas out and mind-mapping!
 It stimulates me to create new things and get ideas flowing.
 I also love it when I am planning for quarterly goals.
 I colour-code my notebooks for clients, blog post ideas and content related ideas.